 Highway One or Pacific Coast Highway runs alongside the coast from north to south and is one of the most beautiful drives in the world.
-Start off in San Francisco, you could also check out Napa Valley and Somona Valley while you’re there for some of California’s finest wine.
+Starting off in San Francisco, you could also check out Napa Valley and Sonoma Valley while you’re there for some of California’s finest wine.
 Heading southbound next on the list is Santa Cruz.
-Further down the road you’ll hit Monterey Bay, Pebble Beach and Carmel by the sea.
+Further down the road, you’ll hit Monterey Bay, Pebble Beach and Carmel by the sea.
 Make sure you take time to explore these places, say hello to the sea otters in the bay and enjoy the cutesy boutique shops and stunning coastal vistas.

 The highlight of any California road trip has to be Big Sur!
 Make sure you set off early to spend the whole day doing this drive, the views are fantastic all along this stretch of coast and you’ll need the time to take it all in.
 Stop off for photo opportunities at Bixby Bridge, Pfeiffer Beach and McWay Falls.
 For more than just a day to explore Big Sur, you could also stay overnight.
-Word of warning, take snacks, meals and don’t expect any phone signal.
+Word of warning, take snacks and meals and don’t expect any phone signal.

 South of Big Sur, you’ll soon reach San Simeon, home to Hearst Castle, this is a great little overnight spot for visiting the home and seeing if you can spot the local elephant seals.
 Nearby San Luis Obispo is the best place in central California to base yourself on your travels and has been named one of the happiest places in the world.
-Next on the destination list is Santa Barbara, the American riviera which is bursting with history.
+Next on the destination list is Santa Barbara, the American Riviera which is bursting with history.